alicescfernandes/isel_final_project/docs/dev_log.md

 - [ ] Fork the branch for the FEIM presentation and freeze it
 - [ ] Extract remaining tailwind classes into the CSS file
 - [ ] Check if the flowbite JS file can be imported from node_modules
-- [ ] When a graph has an error, don't render the chart but the error message
+- [ ] Add Sections - Exctract the names from the XSLX file.
+This will require some template changes

 ## 04/11/2025

-- [x] Add sheet parsing to the endpoints
+- [x] Add sheet parsing to the endpoint
 - [x] Make sure that the endpoints and the duplicated file logic still works
 - [x] Disable edit excel on the admin, only removals and creations - This was fixed
 - [x] Remove "Quarters" from the sheet names